cdeccio/byu-cs324-w2025/10-lab-proxy-threadpool/README.md

 ### `parse_request()`

 Important note.
-For this part of the lab (and this part only), you _may_ use a large language model LLM, such as ChatGPT or CodePilot, to generate code.
-However, it is not required.
+For this part of the lab only (i.e., the creation of `parse_request()`), you _may_ use a large language model (LLM), such as ChatGPT or CodePilot, to generate code.
+However, this is not required.
 If you choose to generate code with an LLM, you must meet the following requirements:
  - You are responsible for generating the appropriate prompts and making the appropriate modifications to LLM-generated code to make it work properly.
  - You are responsible for understanding the code and the concepts underlying